dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## Flyout items

-One or more flyout items can be added to the flyout, and each flyout item is represented by a `FlyoutItem` object.
-Each `FlyoutItem` object should be a child of the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
+One or more flyout items can be added to the flyout, and each flyout item is represented by a <xref:Microsoft.Maui.Controls.FlyoutItem> object.
+Each <xref:Microsoft.Maui.Controls.FlyoutItem> object should be a child of the subclassed <xref:Microsoft.Maui.Controls.Shell> object.
 Flyout items appear at the top of the flyout when a flyout header isn't present.

 The following example creates a flyout containing two flyout items: